Circuit value problem

-The Circuit Value Problem (or Circuit Evaluation Problem) is the computational problem of computing the output of a given Boolean circuit on a given input.
+The circuit value problem (or circuit evaluation problem) is the computational problem of computing the output of a given Boolean circuit on a given input.

 The problem is complete for P under uniform AC^{0} reductions.
 Note that, in terms of time complexity, it can be solved in linear time simply by a topological sort.

-The Boolean Formula Value Problem (or Boolean Formula Evaluation Problem) is the special case of the problem when the circuit is a tree.
-The Boolean Formula Value Problem is complete for NC.
+The Boolean formula value problem (or Boolean formula evaluation problem) is the special case of the problem when the circuit is a tree.
+The Boolean formula value problem is complete for NC^{1} with respect to AC^{0} reductions.

-The problem is closely related to the Boolean Satisfiability Problem which is complete for NP and its complement, the Propositional Tautology Problem, which is complete for co-NP.
+The problem is closely related to the Boolean satisfiability problem which is complete for NP and its complement, the propositional tautology problem, which is complete for co-NP.